n1ghtf4l1/475-675-Intro-to-ML-Final-Project/README.md

 - extract_feature.py: Calculated motility features from the 3D trajectory and save as motility_features.csv file
 - results.py: Reconstructs the 3D trajectory and learn latent features.
 Also generates graphs to show the figures created in powerpoint.

 for running the code, path should be changed so that it fits to users' path.
+Step1 and Step2 can be skipped and start from step 3 when using trained model we provided.